Sparky Lyle: Later career

-Lyle signed a new contract with the Rangers shortly after he was acquired, with the intention of him finishing his playing career in Texas and being paid $50,000 for each of ten years as an analyst on Rangers telecasts.
+Lyle signed a contract with the Rangers shortly after he was acquired, with the intention of him finishing his playing career in Texas.
 However, Lyle was not the same pitcher he had been in his All-Star years and it showed.
-He split closer duties with Jim Kern his first year in Texas and only managed thirteen saves.
+He split closer duties with Jim Kern his first year in Texas and managed only thirteen saves.
 Lyle also posted eight losses against five wins.
-He was nearly dealt along with Johnny Grubb from the Rangers to the Philadelphia Phillies for Tug McGraw, Bake McBride and Larry Christenson at the 1979 Winter Meetings in Toronto, but the proposed transaction was never executed because Lyle's post-retirement deferred money issue went unresolved.
+He was nearly dealt along with Johnny Grubb from the Rangers to the Philadelphia Phillies for Tug McGraw, Bake McBride and Larry Christenson at the 1979 Winter Meetings in Toronto, but the proposed transaction was never executed because, although Lyle did not have a no-trade clause negotiated into the deal he had signed after being traded to the Rangers, the two sides had agreed to defer a total of $500,000 that was to be paid to him over ten years as his salary for becoming an analyst on the team's television broadcasts once Lyle retired and they could not strike an agreement regarding that.

-In 1980, Lyle only recorded eight saves.
+In 1980, Lyle recorded only eight saves.
 Entering the season as one of two contenders to break Hoyt Wilhelm's career saves record, he was caught and passed by Rollie Fingers early in the year on Fingers' way to setting a new mark himself.

 Lyle was dealt to the Phillies on September 13 in a transaction that was completed when Kevin Saucier was sent to the Rangers two months later on November 19.
 Since he was acquired after the deadline for postseason eligibility, he did not pitch for the Phillies during the National League Championship Series nor the 1980 World Series.
 All the news was not positive, however, as for the first time in his career Lyle recorded an ERA above 4.00.
 In 1981 he saw more of the same, recording only two saves in 49 games with a 4.44 ERA and a 9-6 record.

 His contract was purchased by the Chicago White Sox from the Phillies on August 21, 1982.
 He played his last game on September 27.
 He was released by the White Sox on October 12, 1982.
 Lyle finished his 16-year career with 238 saves, a 2.88 ERA, and a record of 99–76 in 899 games pitched — all in relief.
 In 1985, Fingers broke his American League record for career saves; and in 1991 Righetti surpassed Lyle's major-league record for career saves by a left-hander, though Lyle still holds the AL mark of 232.

 Post-playing years

 In 1998, Lyle became the first manager of the Somerset Patriots, an independent baseball league team based in Bridgewater, New Jersey.
 He managed the team to Atlantic League pennants in 2001, 2003, 2005, 2008 and 2009, and was the Patriots' manager until November 27, 2012, when he became manager emeritus.

-Lyle's number 28 that he wore with the Patriots was retired on June 14, 2014.
+Lyle's number 28 was retired by the Patriots on June 14, 2014.